csecht/CountBOINCtasks/README.md

   then there will be a command line option to enter that custom path to run boinc-client's boimccmd (or boinccmd.exe) executable.
 A custom command
     path can also be added to the countCFG.txt configuration file to avoid entering the path on the command line.
-These custom path options have not yet been tested for Mac OS (as of ver.
-0.4.5).
 ```
 ~/countBOINCtasks-master$ ./count-tasks.py --help
 usage: count-tasks [-h] [--about] [--log] [--interval M] [--summary TIMEunit] [--count_lim N]